-14.05 ORDER OF REFERRAL TO COURT ORDERED
+14.05 ORDER OF REFERRAL TO COURT ORDERED MEDIATION

 Pursuant to Supreme Court Rule 218, all mediation eligible cases shall be set for a case management conference within one hundred eighty two (182) days of filing.
 Following the Rule 218 conference, cases may be assigned to court ordered mediation.
 The

 entry of an Order of Referral to court ordered mediation assigns the case to court ordered mediation, and transfers the case to the Supervising Judge of court ordered mediation instanter.
 It also requires the parties to appear within fourteen (14)

 to twenty-one (21) days before the Supervising Judge for court ordered mediation.
 In the discretion of the trial judge on the Court's own motion or in response to a motion brought by any party, a case may be assigned to mediation before or after the

-ORDER OF REFERRAL TO COURT ORDERED MEDIATION
+14.06 PROCEDURE FOLLOWING ENTRY OF AN ORDER OF REFERRAL TO COURT ORDERED MEDIATION